spotlightpa/poor-richard/content/about/ideas-festival.md

   * State Sen. Katie Muth (D., Montgomery)
   * Ashley Showers, Executive Director, Berks County Planning Commission

-### 10am – 3pm | Family Art Activities and Children's Entertainment
+### 10am – 11:30am | Family Art Activities

-Community painting and children's activities with the GoggleWorks Center for the Arts.
-Face painting and character experiences, including a Princess, Superhero, and a trio inspired by K-Pop Demon Hunters, hosted by Myth and Magic Events & Entertainment.
+Community painting and children’s activities with the GoggleWorks Center for the Arts.
+Face painting and more!

+### 12pm – 2pm | Meet K-Pop's Rumi & Derpy the Wildcat

+A special chance for fans of K-Pop Demon Hunters to meet everyone's favorite K-Pop star, Rumi, and her fun friend, Derpy the Wildcat.
+Hang out, take photos, and who knows, there might even be a dance party. (edited)

 ### 12–1pm | Latino Berks: Voice, Participation & Representation